celo-org/docs/blog/22-03-3023-nft minter/How to build an NFT marketplace with Next.js,ipfs,ether.js and Redux.md

 The ListingStatus enum is used to define the different states an NFT can be in on the marketplace: Active, Sold, or Cancelled.

 Overall, the contract sets up some basic functionality and variables needed for an NFT marketplace, but it does not yet implement any actual buying or selling functionality.
-To learn more about variables in solidity click here https://www.tutorialspoint.com/solidity/solidity_variables.htm
+If you need to  **[learn about variables in solidity](https://www.tutorialspoint.com/solidity/solidity_variables.htm)**.
+This guide includes details about solidity variables

 Our next line of code is this:
 ```